Continuing Education Courses > Pain Science for the Chronic Pelvic Pain Population - Remote Course

 Contact Hours: 12

-This 12-hour continuing education course is designed for the pelvic rehab specialist who wants to expand their knowledge, experience and treatment in understanding and applying pain science to the chronic pelvic pain population including endometriosis, interstitial cystitis, dyspareunia, and vulvodynia.
-This course provides thorough introduction to pain science concepts including classifications of pain mechanisms, peripheral sensitization, and central sensitization; as well as treatment strategies including therapeutic neuroscience education, graded exposure, and neuro re-education.
-This evidence-based course will provide the rehab professional the understanding and tools needed to identify and treat patients with chronic pelvic pain with a pain science perspective.
+This 12-hour continuing education course is designed for the pelvic rehab specialist who wants to expand their knowledge, experience and treatment in understanding and applying pain science to the chronic pelvic pain population including endometriosis, interstitial cystitis, irritable bowel syndrome, vaginismus, vestibulodynia, primary dysmenorrhea, and prostatitis.
+This course provides thorough introduction to pain science concepts including classifications of pain mechanisms, peripheral pain generators, peripheral sensitization and central sensitization in listed chronic pelvic pain conditions; as well as treatment strategies including therapeutic pain neuroscience education, therapeutic alliance, and the current rehab interventions' influence on central sensitization.
+This evidence-based course will provide the rehab professional the understanding and tools needed to identify and treat patients with chronic pelvic pain from a pain science perspective.

 This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, registered nurses, nurse midwives, and other rehabilitation professionals.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Pelvic rehabilitation continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.